blasyaselli/styleguide/README.md

 ```

-For MODIFIERS, we stack the modifiers in the block element. **NOT on the element level.**
+For MODIFIERS, we stack the modifiers in the BLOCK level. **NOT on the ELEMENT level.**

 >Bad
 >```html